jgallowa07/tsencode/README.md

 img.show()
 ```

+2: There are many possible uses of a Tree Sequence encoding, so, we'd like to make
+some interface where users can easily build visualizations with a given set of tools
+which could be easily extended in a framework.

-2: Next, we have a `TsEncoder` class which can be used to build up an encoding by adding 2D 'layers'
+Here, I have mocked up a `TsEncoder` class which can be used to build up an encoding by adding 2D 'layers'
 to a 3D tensor (numpy array).
+This will allow the user to "mix & match" the encoding properties which
+most closely apply to thier specific problem.

+*This is very rough (aka no error handling, or many checks) but I wanted to post it so we can discuss the design*

+Here's an example of how this work's so far:

 ```
 import tsencode
-import msprime
-from PIL import Image
+import pyslim
+import numpy as np

+ts = pyslim.load("slim_trees/low_dispersal_2d_slim.trees")
+ts = ts.simplify()
+encoder = TsEncoder(ts,width=1000)
+encoder.add_branch_length_layer()
+encoder.add_spatial_prop_layer(function=np.mean,dim=2)
+encoder.normalize_layers([0,1,2],scale=256)
+encoder.visualize(show=True)
 ```